Bowler hat: Cultural significance in the British Isles

 The bowler has had varying degrees of significance in British culture.
 They were popular among the working classes in the 19th century.
-From the early 20th century bowler hats were more commonly associated with financial workers and businessmen working in the financial districts, also known as "City gents".
+From the early 20th century, bowler hats were more commonly associated with financial workers and businessmen working in London's financial district, the City of London, who were also known as "City gents".
+According to The Daily Telegraph, "The hat was adopted by City workers in the early 1900s and teamed with a coronation [sic] buttonhole and walking stick to give the impression of sophistication".
 The traditional wearing of bowler hats with City business attire declined during the 1970s.
 In modern times bowlers are not common, although the so-called City gent wearing a bowler and carrying a rolled umbrella remains a representation of Englishmen.
-For this reason, two bowler-hatted men were used in the logo of the British building society (subsequently bank), Bradford & Bingley.
+For this reason, two bowler-hatted men were used in the logo of the British building society (subsequently bank) Bradford & Bingley.

 In Scotland and Northern Ireland the bowler hat is worn traditionally by members of the main Loyalist fraternities such as the Orange Order, the Independent Loyal Orange Institution, the Royal Black Preceptory and the Apprentice Boys of Derry for their parades and annual celebrations.

 Female officers of many British police forces also wear bowler hats as part of their uniforms.
 This includes a cap badge and generally has a black-and-white chequered band (called Sillitoe tartan) around the hat.
-Bowlers worn by traffic police officers have white crowns or covers.
+Bowlers worn by female traffic police officers have white crowns or covers.
+These hats are not worn in the Police Service of Northern Ireland.

 They are also part of the uniforms of female police community support officers (PCSOs).